 Additional Features Specific to the Sage Prime

-In addition to the primary features of the product, as well as those discussed above, the Sage Prime offers the following additional features:
+In addition to the primary features of the product, and those discussed, Sage Prime offers the following additional features:

 - A compact enclosure; only 4.6″ diameter by 4.5″ deep (DC Models)

-- Photocell activated screen saver to extend display life2
+- Photocell activated screen saver to extend display life

 - Proprietary digital sensor drive circuit provides enhanced signal stability and unaffected by process temperature & pressure changes